hongan2419/Write-ups/Loki/Unz1pp3r/README.md

 ![image](https://user-images.githubusercontent.com/39065934/126638006-0da3f0b5-0650-4cc3-b697-a8dc0b5abe91.png)

 ## Reading the source code
-By now I tried to read the source code, and luckyly, the we can see that path is `/var/www/html/tmp/upload_*****`, which make me think that the source code should be in `/var/www/html`, so now we trying to read it using the following
+By now I tried to read the source code, and luckyly, that we can see that path is `/var/www/html/tmp/upload_*****`, which make me think that the source code should be in `/var/www/html`, so now we trying to read it using the following
 ```bash
 ln -s /var/www/html/admin.php source.txt
 zip --symlink exploit.zip source.txt